 Today is a milestone for David's Musings.
-Today we have our very first guest blogger in the nearly six year history of this blog.
+Today we have our very first guest blogger in the nearly six-year history of this blog.
 Catherine B. (Catherine has requested her last name be omitted) is going to relate her paranormal/supernatural experience I requested in my post "Guest Bloggers for Paranormal Experiences".
-Catherine is a 70 year old retired schoolteacher from South Dakota.
+Catherine is a 70-year-old retired schoolteacher from South Dakota.
 She is an accomplished pianist, author and dedicated mother, grandmother and great-grandmother.
 In her spare time, Catherine works as a volunteer at animal shelters in her city.

 My story begins when I was all of 12 years of age.
 I was really starting to like boys, I was becoming more self-conscious of my appearance and starting to wonder what life itself had in store for me.
 I had so many wonderful friends in 1955.
 It was the year that rock and roll really came into its own.
 It was a year that many of us feared would end in nuclear annihilation.
 In South Dakota, all small burbs and Drive-Inns were hopping and bopping to the sounds of the McGuire Sisters, Bill Haley and the Comets and Ol' Blue Eyes, Frank Sinatra.
-Drive-inns were the rage for teens and pre-teens such as myself.
+Drive-ins were the rage for teens and pre-teens such as myself.
 It was also a time of mischief and mayhem if you were a youngster.
-There was nothing more mysterious in my neck of the woods, in southeastern part of South Dakota, than the Haunted House on Wolf Hill (as it was fondly referred to by locals).
+There was nothing more mysterious in my neck of the woods, in the southeastern part of South Dakota than the Haunted House on Wolf Hill (as it was fondly referred to by locals).
 I'm not sure why it was named Wolf Hill since we seldom had any wolves in South Dakota.
 They would stray from Yellowstone National Park on occasion.
 But, other than that, there were no wolves in our region.
 The reason for our interest in this particular abandoned house was due to lights that would appear for no earthly reason at various times of the night.
 None of us had any inclination to go up to that house.
 My dear friend Millie did run up to the front door one night to knock on the door.
 A light in the attic immediately came on as a result.
 We all ran as fast as our legs could carry us.
 Other than that, we were too afraid to go exploring in that house.
 That all changed in November of 1955.

 The Friday after Thanksgiving of that year saw my group of friends (Millie, Sandra, Molly, and Missy) and I bored beyond tears.
 Like the vast majority of South Dakota (even in present day), we lived in a mostly rural area of the state.
-But, there were a cluster of about 8 homes within a mile of each other.
+But, there was a cluster of about 8 homes within a mile of each other.
 This was the equivalent of New York City in South Dakota.
 Most of us were either related or fathers and mothers were lifelong friends.
 So, there wasn't much to do.
 The one thing that always got us fired up was when someone suggested we visit "that house on Wolf Hill."
 Most of the time, this idea would be voted down by our group of five.
 But, not this night, not this cold, blustery night in November of 1955.
 This night we were going to the Haunted House on Wolf Hill come hell or high water.
 As usual, it was Millie who suggested we go.
 Millie always was the instigator of our daredevil escapades or what transpired as a daredevil escapade.
 This was about 7PM that Friday after Thanksgiving.
 I didn't really want to go.
 It was cold, snowy and the threat of more snow that night.
 I was outvoted, of course, thanks to the 3M Girls as we referred to them (Millie, Molly and Missy).
 So, off we went to the "house!"

 We arrived at Wolf Hill about 30 minutes later.
 Yes, it was a long walk.
-If our parents knew we this far away, we would have been in trouble.
+If our parents knew we were this far away, we would have been in trouble.
 Looking at the house was intimidating.
 It was an old ramshackle, two-story home that had been abandoned as far back as the 30s as far as anybody could remember.
 The wind had started to pick up as we walked the winding path up to the Haunted House on Wolf Hill.
 I remember thinking, what have I gotten myself into this time!
 Millie went to the door and tried the knob.
 It was locked.
 Not to be deterred, Millie kicked the door.
 It came loose at the hinges and fell in toward the house.
 I told Millie someone is going to ask about this!
 She didn't seem to care.
 One by one, we entered the house.
 If it was possible, the house seemed colder than outside (which was probably in the teens with the wind chill factored in).
 There were many old pictures of long deceased family members who lived in that house.
 My father said it belonged to James Thurpin, a man of means back in the day.
 He owned a farm and feed store in town, some five miles away.
 He was not the most liked man amongst town folks.
 In fact, he was hated by most due to his temperament and unrelenting retaliation against those he perceived as unscrupulous in his business dealings.
 He died a financially broken man due to the depression in 1938.
 The house was never occupied after that.
 I thought about that as I looked at the rotten staircase leading up to the second floor of the house.
 Suddenly, we heard a loud crash from upstairs.
 We were all frozen with fear.
 Then a bright light shown from a room upstairs.
 I was heading toward the broken down door when I heard someone say "STOP!"